Twenty Years Ago.

 “The Lockhearts.”
 I sighed, “They all carry a fragment of Vincent’s soul in them.
 You think Michelle is being drawn to Vincent within his seal?”

 “More than that,” the stranger continued, “Vincent is communicating with her.
 The Site of Sealing, despite its name, is not where the Ancestors were sealed away.
 Rather, it is where the power source that holds the seal is located.
 This power source, if destroyed, would break the seal.
-Michelle found the seal itself a long time ago.
-Vincent is leading her to the proper Site of Sealing as we speak.”
+Vincent is leading her there as we speak.”

 “I don’t suppose you want to tell me where that is?”
 I growled.